 Emergencies: Satisfactory is when the pilot is able to demonstrate and/or show knowledge of the required procedures.

 That covers the training requirements as they currently stand for a UK CPL(B) as far as our illustrious Chairman is concerned.
-It isn't onerous and by allowing training as a pilot under supervision it is achievable.
+It isn’t onerous and by allowing training as a pilot under supervision it is achievable.
 It is important to bear in mind that it is expected that the pilot should have an understanding and knowledge of the AOC Holders’ Operation Manual and that they may well be questioned on aspects of it.
 To all intents and purposes a pilot is tested as if they are flying passengers for an operational company.
 Once the Training Pilot is happy that the candidate has met the standards only then should they go forward and book the Type Rating Examiner.
 A successful Base and Line Check is valid for a thirteen month period.
-The training standards for the UK CPL and the re-validation process It doesn’t often happen but pilots have failed the Base & Line Check, even experienced ones when renewing.
-Next up we'll look at the test itself.
+The training standards for the UK CPL and the re-validation process is very high so it doesn’t often happen but pilots have failed the Base & Line Check, even experienced ones when renewing.
+Next up we’ll look at the test itself.

 Piccies courtesy of Balloons over Britain, Adventure Balloons, Kent Balloons, Ken Spence (Balloons over Bagan).